Blog

 3. Although the VCA is not explicitly required in most countries, it is a beneficial addition to the standard transfer pricing documentation package.
 For example, a VCA can strengthen the master file by explaining the group's business profit drivers and significant value contributions.
 It can also help explain the CbCR and the location of taxable profits, as well as demonstrate the profit allocation of the local entity and how it aligns with transactions in the local file.

-How to prepare a value chain analysis?
+How to prepare a value chain analysis

 In contrast to other transfer pricing documentation, the VCA is not a formalized compliance form.
 Therefore, there is no prescribed format or even content that has to be included in the VCA.